larsvilhuber/self-checking-reproducibility/02-hands_off_running.md

 ### Multi-software main scripts

 When your project uses multiple software packages, in order to have a main controller script, you need to choose one language "to rule them all".
 Often, this takes the form of a shell script, or sometimes a Python script, useful for its cross-platform nature.
 That being said, in calling out to other software, a necessary level of OS-dependency is introduced, and this should be generalized by defining the OS-specific paths early in the script, so others can adapt accordingly.
 From there, it usually isn't much more complicated than running single-software main scripts.
+The sections here provide some examples for OS-level scripting languages; see [a later section](multi-software-projects) for how to call software A (say, Stata) from within software B (say, R).

 :::: {tab-set}